Ast3risk-ops/website/content/Blog/atproto-is-a-lie/index.md

 ><dt>Relay</dt>
 ><dd>Indexes all the PDSes to create the <b>Firehose</b>, an aggregation of all data passing through the network.
 Not required, but useful at scale or to quickly join an AppView to the whole network.
 ><dt>AppView</dt>
-><dd>The website or API you or your mobile app interacts with.
+><dd>The API that ingests data from the PDS.
 It fetches your user data from your PDS, and other activity from the Firehose.
-Each AppView can be a whole different service, the most popular is currently <a href="https://bsky.app" target="_blank" rel="noopener noreferrer">bsky.app</a>, which also powers the Bluesky mobile apps.</dd>
+Apps can then fetch data from these AppViews.
+The most popular is `api.bsky.app`.</dd>
 {icon="book-open"}

 Here's how ATProto is typically pictured: